espenfjo/FjoSpidie/lib/browsermob/README.md

   - quietPeriodInMs - Sets quiet period in milliseconds
   - timeoutInMs - Sets timeout in milliseconds
  - PUT /proxy/[port]/timeout - Handles different proxy timeouts.
 Takes the following parameters:
-  - requestTimeout - request timeout in milliseconds
+  - requestTimeout - request timeout in milliseconds.
+A timeout value of -1 is interpreted as infinite timeout.
+It equals -1 by default.
   - readTimeout - read timeout in milliseconds.
 Which is the timeout for waiting for data or, put differently, a maximum period inactivity between two consecutive data packets).
 A timeout value of zero is interpreted as an infinite timeout.
+It equals 60000 by default
   - connectionTimeout - Determines the timeout in milliseconds until a connection is established.
 A timeout value of zero is interpreted as an infinite timeout.
+It eqauls 60000 by default
   - dnsCacheTimeout - Sets the maximum length of time that records will be stored in this Cache.
-A negative value disables this feature (that is, sets no limit).
+A nonpositive value disables this feature (that is, sets no limit).
+It equals 0 y default
  - PUT /proxy/[port]/rewrite - Redirecting URL's
   - matchRegex - a matching URL regular expression
   - replace - replacement URL
+ - DELETE /proxy/[port]/rewrite - Removes all URL redirection rules currently in effect
  - PUT /proxy/[port]/retry - Setting the retry count
   - retrycount - the number of times a method will be retried
  - DELETE /proxy/[port]/dns/cache - Empties the Cache.